How to Start a Travel Blog in 2017 (UPDATE: March 7th 2017)

 PART E) Be Yourself and ENJOY!

-Perhaps the most important part of all of this blogging stuff is to be yourself, and to show your true self to the world.
+Perhaps the most important part of all of this blogging stuff is to be yourself, so after learning How to Start a Travel Blog it’s time to show your true self to the world.
 There’s never been a time in history with so much opportunity, so much potential freedom, so many chances to do things we could never have previously dreamt about.
 Blogging can be your key to that lifestyle.
 So find your voice and shout it loud.
-Let me know if I can help you guys in anyway, blogging changed my life and I hope it can change yours too.
+Let me know if I can help you guys in any way, blogging changed my life and I hope it can change yours too.

 A) Can anyone really start a blog?

 Yes, pretty much anyone.
 I know almost nothing about tech, coding, design etc and I have managed to do it.
 As long as you can sign up to a host, and pay for your monthly fees, then you can do it.
 So essentially, if you have a credit/debit card, and can spare $60 a year or so, then you can do it.

 B) Do I need to speak English to start a travel blog?

 Definitely not.
 If you speak Spanish, or Arabic then you can blog in your native tongue, there is a HUGE market out there for non-English speaking blogs.
 If you’re bilingual, then I’d blog in both languages, it increases your reach, and of course English has the biggest potential readership.